 Why are we doing this?

 Reintegrating biology into a unified and integrated field could be the tipping point for many exciting and transformative scientific discoveries.
 The National Science Foundation (NSF) is interested in hearing from research community about the opportunities and challenges for integrating across the subdisciplines of biology.
-We have already heard some feedback from the community through our virtual Town Halls and the big questions that could be answered by reintegrating across biological subdisciplines.
+We heard feedback from the community through our virtual Town Halls and the big questions that could be answered by reintegrating across biological subdisciplines.
 These big questions were synthesized into the following broad categories:

 - What is the unexplored potential in biological evolution?